Stormbringer (role-playing game): Reception

-In a 1996 poll of readers conducted by Arcane to determine the 50 most popular roleplaying games of all time, Stormbringer was ranked 25th.
+In a 1996 poll of readers conducted by the British games magazine Arcane to determine the 50 most popular roleplaying games of all time, Stormbringer was ranked 25th.
 Editor Paul Pettengale commented: "A simplified RuneQuest, only set in Elric's world.
 It captures the spirit of the books, but to play it properly you really need to be familiar with the novels, and they are of the type of fantasy that you either love or loathe."